maarten-pennings/isa6502/README.md

  - I quit the streaming mode at address 0211 by entering a blank line.
  - Then I gave twice the disassemble command (which knows the last written or shown address).
 This confirms the assembled code is correct.
  - Finally, a gave a read command (which also knows the last written address).

+### isa6502prog

+The [fourth example](examples/isa6502prog) is also based on my [command interpreter](https://github.com/maarten-pennings/cmd).
+It adds one commands included in this library `prog`.
+This command implements a simple assembler.

 ## PROGMEM details

 Recall that a pointer `char * p` with a value 0x1000 could address location 0x1000 in DATAMEM (RAM) or 0x1000 in PROGMEM (flash).